VMarkos/mc-hidden-names-game/README.md

 # README

-Simle game, where you have to recall the correct positions of all 9 names appearing.
+Simple game, where you have to recall the correct positions of all 9 names appearing.